Josephine Amann-Weinlich

 Josephine Amann-Weinlich (also Josephine Weinlich, also spelled Josefine; 2 August 1848 – 9 January 1887) was an Austrian pianist, violinist, conductor and composer.
 She founded and conducted Europe's first women orchestra.

 Life

-Josephine Amann-Weinlich was born in 1848 in Dechtice (now in Slovakia).
+Josephine Weinlich was born in 1848 in Dechtice (now in Slovakia).
 She was a daughter of Franz Weinlich and his wife Josepha; he settled in Vienna as a ribbon manufacturer.
 She received music lessons from her father, playing violin and piano.
-Her father had a folksinging society, and from 1865 she accompanied singers on the piano at restaurants in Vienna.
+Her father had a folk-singing society, and from 1865 she accompanied singers on the piano at restaurants in Vienna.